spectrocloud/librarium/docs/docs-content/getting-started/getting-started.md

 [Palette Free Tier](https://www.spectrocloud.com/free-tier) allows you to experience the benefits of Palette first-hand.

-We have curated the pages in the Getting Started section to give you a gradual introduction to the fundamental concepts and workflows you need to deploy Kubernetes clusters to Palette.
+We have curated the pages in the Getting Started section to give you a gradual introduction to the fundamental concepts and workflows you need to deploy and manage Kubernetes clusters through Palette.

 <div class="desktop-only-display">